Pasindu-Batagoda/PlanPerfect/README.md

 1. Node.js: Download and install Node.js

-2. React Native CLI: Install the React Native CLI globally by running the following command in your terminal:
+2. React Native CLI: Setup React Native by following the instructions at https://reactnative.dev/docs/environment-setup

-* npm install -g react-native-cli

 3. Install Yarn (recommended): Yarn is a package manager that can speed up the installation process.
    Install Yarn by following the instructions at https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable